By: Issy Lovett

 Great for the Senses

 Multiple studies have concluded that between 78 and 90% of children with ASD have sensory processing problems.
-Sensory sensitivity is connected to food selectivity in children, with many of them having difficulties getting to grips with the texture, taste, smell and the appearance of unfamiliar foods.
+Sensory sensitivity is connected to food selectivity in children, with many of them having difficulties getting to grips with the texture, taste, smell, and appearance of unfamiliar foods.
 Getting children with ASD to grow their own produce in the garden is an effective way to overcome these food aversions, as it provides so many opportunities for kids to explore their senses in a calming environment.
 The smell of freshly-grown tomatoes, for example, will tickle your child’s nose, while leafy vegetables that rustle in the wind are great at stimulating the hearing senses.
-Fruits and vegetables in varying colors are also an effective way to excite the eyes, so consider growing bell papers, zucchinis, beans and blackberries.
+Fruits and vegetables in varying colors are also an effective way to excite the eyes, so consider growing bell peppers, zucchinis, beans, and blackberries.

 Better Social Skills